abulka/lcodemaps/README.md

     }

-To include code fragments inside classes, define some handy macros then use the following markdown sytax e.g.:
+To include code fragments inside classes, define some handy macros e.g.:

     !$code = "<color:royalBlue><size:14>"

-then simply add the word `codeb` before each line of your code fragment.
+then simply add the word `code` before each line of your code fragment.
 Use spaces to indent, or `\t`.

     $code for i in range(100):
     $code     print(i)